Estuary

 Cons

 • Limited connectivity for analytics: while there are ~120 connectors, they are spread across many use cases.
-The source connectivity for data warehouse or data lake use cases ends up being less than other platforms focused on ETL or ELT for analytics.
+The source connectivity for a data warehouse or data lake use cases is less than that of other platforms focused on ETL or ELT for analytics.

 • Learning Curve for Advanced Features: While basic features are user-friendly, more complex workflows and advanced capabilities may take time to master.

-• Limited DataOps Automation: Integrate.io lacks comprehensive "as code" automation capabilities, limiting advanced automation for users needing full control over schema evolution and pipeline management.
+• Limited DataOps Automation: Integrate.io lacks comprehensive "as code" automation capabilities, limiting advanced automation for users needing complete control over schema evolution and pipeline management.

 Pricing

-Integrate.io’s pricing is based on credits for starter, professional, expert editions, along with a custom-cost business critical edition.
+Integrate.io’s pricing is based on credits for starter, professional, and expert editions and a custom-cost business critical edition.
 Pricing has changed from connector-based to credit-based.
 Costs were $15-25K a year.

 Rivery